diegodemiranda/diegodemiranda/README.md

 ##### ABOUT ME:
 🔍 I’m currently lookink for a job where I can unleash all my creativity...<br>
-🎓 I have a degree in design, a MBA in communication and semiotics and nowadays I'm studying Computer Science at the [Universidade Federal de Uberlândia](https://ufu.br).<br>
+🎓 I have a degree in Design, a MBA in Communication and Semiotics and nowadays I'm studying Computer Science at the [Universidade Federal de Uberlândia](https://ufu.br).<br>
 🌱 I’m learning a little bit every day about frontend and backend technologies and also I have interest in data analysis and artificial intelligence.<br>
 🫱🏾‍🫲🏻 I’m looking to collaborate on challenging projects that make people life better.<br>
 💬 Ask me about anything...
 If I don't know how to help, I will try to figure it out how.<br>